Odd Arne Westad: Work

-Awards and distinctions
+Awards

 Westad's book, The Global Cold War: Third World Interventions and the Making of Our Times, won the 2006 Bancroft Prize, the Michael Harrington Prize of the American Political Science Association, and the Akira Iriye International History Book Award.
 It was also shortlisted for the Council on Foreign Relations' Arthur Ross Award for the best book published in the last two years on international affairs.
 Restless Empire won the Asia Society's Bernard Schwartz Book Award for 2013.
-Westad is a fellow of the British Academy and of the Norwegian Academy of Science and Letters.
+Westad is a fellow of the British Academy, of the Norwegian Academy of Science and Letters, and of the Academia Europaea.
 In 2012 he gave the British Academy's Sarah Tryphena Phillips Lecture in American Literature and History, on Ronald Reagan and the Re-Constitution of American Hegemony.